 Whether you rent office space in a Class A office tower, warehouse space to store inventory or retail space for your coffee shop, your lease probably includes terms that are not good for you but that you agreed to anyway.
-This article exposes three common mistakes in a lease and explains that unless your lease language is clear on every detail, even small mistakes can be very costly.
+This article exposes three common lease mistakes and explains that unless your lease language is clear on every detail, even small mistakes can be very costly.

 Leases Tied To The Consumer Price Index

-The history of linking rent payments to inflation became strategic in the days of 1970’s high inflation, when the OPEC oil embargo caused oil prices to skyrocket.
+The history of linking rent payments to inflation became strategic in the days of 1970’s high inflation when the OPEC oil embargo caused oil prices to skyrocket.
 When higher oil prices combined with the wage-price spiral, the result was an overnight jump in inflation from 3.2% in 1972 to 11% in 1974.
 This caused landlords to realize that rental income did not retain its purchasing power, which is the economic theory that a dollar in the future should buy the same amount of goods as it does today.
 Today it is common practice for leases to include consumer price index (CPI) language to protect landlords, but the problem is that there is more than one Consumer Price Index and there are different ways to calculate each.
 Even sophisticated tenants and landlords depend on experts to advise them in lease negotiations.

 Will The Real CPI Please Stand Up?